Answering The Call For Power Telephone: (518) 245-4400 Mon-Thurs 7:00 a.m. - 5:30 p.m. EST

 The Company is required to provide full, fair, accurate, timely and understandable disclosure in reports and documents that it files with, or submits to, the Securities and Exchange Commission (the “SEC”) and other regulatory agencies and in all other public communications made by the Company.
 Our financial statements and the books and records on which they are based and any portion of any reports to or filings or communications with the SEC, other regulatory agencies or the public must accurately reflect in all material respects all corporate transactions and conform to all legal and accounting requirements and our system of internal controls.
 Accordingly, the Company expects all personnel to ensure that those portions of its books, records and accounts for which they have responsibility are valid, complete, accurate and supported by appropriate documentation in verifiable form.
 Similarly, the Company expects all personnel to ensure that all reports and documents filed with the SEC and all other public communications for which they are responsible provide full, fair, accurate and understandable disclosure and that the same are filed on a timely basis.

-XII.
-Health and Safe
+XIII.
+Health and Safety

 The Company strives to provide all Employees with a safe and healthy work environment.
 Employees should promptly report all accidents, injuries and unsafe conditions to a supervisor.

 The Company will not tolerate violence or the threat of violence in the workplace.
 The use of illegal drugs and/or the consumption of alcohol in the workplace or on Company property is also strictly prohibited.
+Weapons are also prohibited unless approved by the CEO.
+Retaliation for reports made in good faith is also prohibited.

-XIII.
+XIV.
 Equal Employment Opportunity

 It is our policy to hire, retain, advance, train, terminate and otherwise treat Employees and job applicants on the basis of merit, qualifications and competence.
 We apply this policy without regard to any qualified individual’s race, creed, color, sex, pregnancy, religion, age, national origin, ancestry, citizenship, disability, medical condition, marital status, sexual orientation, veteran status, status with respect to public assistance, political affiliation or any other characteristic protected by state or federal law.

 Our workplace is one of inclusion that fosters productivity and individual growth.
 We respect others and do not tolerate discrimination or harassment of any kind, including any verbal or physical harassment regarding race, creed, color, sex, pregnancy, religion, age, national origin, ancestry, citizenship, disability, medical condition, marital status, sexual orientation, veteran status, status with respect to public assistance, political affiliation or any other characteristic protected by state or federal law.
 We expect our supervisors to implement these employment policies and to create a working environment supportive of optimal performance and opportunities for growth and advancement.
-Acts of discrimination or harassment are subject to disciplinary action, including termination of employment.
+Acts of discrimination, harassment, or retaliation are subject to disciplinary action, including termination of employment.

-XIV.
+XV.
 Outside Employment and Other Outside Activities

-XV.
-Compliance with Laws.
-Rules and Regulations
+XVI.
+Compliance with Laws, Rules and Regulations

 Employees are to respect all applicable laws, rules and regulations at all times.
 We must, in this area, also avoid even the appearance of impropriety.
-Although Employers are not expected to be familiar with all the nuances of the applicable laws, rules and regulations, they are expected to, at the very least, possess enough knowledge of the subject to know when to seek advice from a supervisor or, if uncomfortable seeking advice from a supervisor, the Treasurer or, in the case that an executive officer or director is involved, alternatively from the Chairman of the Audit Committee or the Board.
+Although Employers are not expected to be familiar with all the nuances of the applicable laws, rules and regulations, they are expected to, at the very least, possess enough knowledge of the subject to know when to seek advice from a supervisor or, if uncomfortable seeking advice from a supervisor, the Treasurer or, in the case that an executive officer or director is involved, alternatively from the Chair of the Audit Committee or the Board.

-Employees receiving instructions they know or suspect to be in violation of a law, rule or regulation are not to proceed without first consulting a supervisor or, if an Employee is uncomfortable consulting his or her supervisor, the Corporate Secretary or, in the case of executive officers and directors, alternatively the Chairman of the Audit Committee or the Board.
+Employees receiving instructions they know or suspect to be in violation of a law, rule or regulation are not to proceed without first consulting a supervisor or, if an Employee is uncomfortable consulting his or her supervisor, the Corporate Secretary or, in the case of executive officers and directors, alternatively the Chair of the Audit Committee or the Board.
 Employees should exercise good judgment when deciding from whom to solicit advice.

-XVI.
+XVII.
 Encouraging Communication between Employees and Superiors

-XVII.
+XVIII.
 Violations and Reporting

 The Company will not tolerate any violations of this Code.
 Employees found not to be in compliance with any section of this Code will be subject to disciplinary action up to and including termination with cause.
 The fact that an Employee may have been instructed by a superior to act contrary to this Code does not relieve that Employee from his or her responsibility under this Code.
 In addition, knowledge that a violation has taken place and failure to report it to the proper Company officials may result in disciplinary action.